 Dogs were bred for different reasons.
-With some breeds, being loud and barking a lot was considered an advantage and for others the opposite is true.
+With some breeds, being loud and barking a lot was considered an advantage, and for others, the opposite is true.

-Propensity to bark isn't the only factor to consider, however.
+The propensity to bark isn't the only factor to consider, however.

-Two studies, 2000 and 2004, found that barking among many different breeds have variable acoustic structure, and depending on the dog and intentions, frequency of a bark can range from 160 Hz up to 2630 Hz.
+Two studies, 2000 and 2004, found that barking among many different breeds has variable acoustic structure, and depending on the dog and intentions, the frequency of bark can range from 160 Hz up to 2630 Hz.

-Breeds that commonly deal with respiratory conditions, chronic vomiting, larynx or trachea problems, and metabolic disorders will bark more to alert of issues, or bark less simply because they cannot.
+Breeds that commonly deal with respiratory conditions, chronic vomiting, larynx or trachea problems, and metabolic disorders will bark more to alert issues or barkless simply because they cannot.

-Finally, temperament of the dog is a factor.
-Dogs bark for different reasons, and the more acute and sensitive a dog is to barking triggers, the more likely they are to bark.
+Finally, the temperament of the dog is a factor.
+Dogs bark for different reasons, and the more acute and sensitive a dog is to barking triggers, and the more likely they are to bark.

 30 Most Quiet Dog Breeds for Apartment Living